Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Pathway Tools Use Cases

-To speed user comprehension of the complex information within PGDBs, the Pathway/Genome Navigator provides many scientific visualization services, including a genome browser, visualization of single metabolic pathways and entire metabolic maps, visualization of single operons and of entire regulatory networks, and visualization of chemical compounds and reactions (see Section~\ref{sec:nav} for more details).
+\Ssection{Web Visualization and Querying of Organism-Specific Databases} To speed user comprehension of the complex information within PGDBs, the Pathway/Genome Navigator provides many scientific visualization services, including a genome browser, visualization of single metabolic pathways and entire metabolic maps, visualization of single operons and of entire regulatory networks, and visualization of chemical compounds and reactions (see Section~\ref{sec:nav} for more details).

+These visualizations are generated programmatically for each PGDB and are also available on the desktop as well as the web.
+Hence, all developers of PGDBs get the same high-quality visualization tools available for their PGDBs.
+Additionally, most of the graphics on the web are rendered using a protocol we call ``web graphics''.
+A browser-based engine renders ``web graphics'' using HTML5 canvas technology, enabling high-resolution, zoom-able graphics on all web-browsers.
+These improvements are only for rendering; our core, rapid, and robust layout algorithms remain in place.

 These visualization tools operate within a web server, permitting developers of PGDBs to publish their PGDBs to the scientific community through a website.
 This form of PGDB publishing supports interactive querying and browsing using a three-tiered series of web query interfaces (see Section~\ref{sec:query}), including a quick search, a set of object-specific query tools, and a tool for interactively constructing queries whose power is comparable to that of SQL.

 We have developed other publishing paradigms to support computational analysis and dissemination of PGDBs.
 Pathway Tools APIs exist in four languages \cite{PTools05} and as web services.
 PGDBs can be exported in several formats and imported into the BioWarehouse DB integration system \cite{Biowarehouse06}.
 Finally, users can easily share and exchange PGDBs using a peer-to-peer DB-sharing system that we have developed.